JohnDevlopment/dotfiles/README.md

 After you provide all that information, a config file is generated: `~/.config/chezmoi/chezmoi.toml`.
 From there, you can start installing the dot files.

 Firstly, I would recommend installing `~/.bashrc`.
-This file will not produce any errors when you source it; however, there are components that get loaded only when their respective files/directories exist.
-They are:
+This file will not produce any errors when you source it.
+However, some of its components only get loaded when their respective files/directories exist.
+In order, they are:

 1. `~/.bash_aliases`
 2. `~/.bash_functions`